Bridges to Higher Education

-The Bridges to Higher Education project brought together the collective resources and experience of the widening participation, equity and social inclusion programs at the University of Western Sydney, the University of Sydney, the University of Technology, Sydney, Macquarie University, and the Australian Catholic University.
+The Bridges to Higher Education project brought together the collective resources and experience of the widening participation, equity and social inclusion programs at Western Sydney University, the University of Sydney, the University of Technology, Sydney, Macquarie University, and the Australian Catholic University.
 The partnership extended to include NSW DEC, TAFE NSW, the Universities Admissions Centre (NSW & ACU) Pty Ltd, local government organisations, education offices, Indigenous organisations and other community, philanthropic and social enterprise organisations.

 Bridges works with primary and secondary schools, TAFE and community partners in Greater Western Sydney to engage young people who previously might not have considered higher education as an option.
 More than 1.8 million people live in the region which has traditionally been under-represented in higher education participation rates.